adoptium/infrastructure/docs/Setup-AIX.md

 There is a playbook to install Python3 from AIXTools.
 This can co-exist with the Python2 installed by 'yum.sh'.
 (# There is an intent to develop a playbook that can install Python3 - without any previous Python installed - WIP
 - work in progress).

+## Working with Ansible
+The playbooks for AIX use some additional modules.
+On the control node you will need to:

+$ ansible-galaxy collection install community.general

+The playbooks are using:
+- community.general.aix_devices
+- community.general.aix_filesystem
+- community.general.aix_inittab
+- community.general.aix_lvg
+- community.general.aix_lvol
+- community.general.installp